mweel1/usa_high_level/local-security-agency/index.md

-# National Security Agency (nsa.gov)
+# Local Security Agency (lsa.gov)

-The National Security Agency acknowledgement statement would be provided to the citzens under United States Law that on the issuance of a [warrant](/warrant-gov/) or emergency order the National Security Agency could:
+The Local Security Agency acknowledgement statement would be provided to the citzens that on the issuance of a [warrant](/warrant-gov/) or emergency order the Local Security Agency could:

 - Allow government agencies the ability to login as the owner of the device.
 - Provide access to the device screens, and microphones.